silverwind/droppy/README.md

 #droppy
 A modern file server web application utilizing WebSockets for realtime updates, running on [node](http://nodejs.org/).
-It supports dropping one or more files into the window, and with Chrome, directories can be recursively uploaded.
+It supports dropping one or more files into the window, and if browser support is given, also folders (WebKit/Blink only as of Nov.
+2013).

 ![droppy](http://i.imgur.com/eV8AHnM.png)